opencelium/opencelium/docs/gettinginvolved/updating.rst

 | Log in to OpenCelium
 | Click on "Admin Panel"
 | Click on "Migration"
-| Enter URL, User and Password
+| Enter predefined neo4j URL and add neo4j credentials (See old application.yml in /opt/openceliumOld/...)
 | Click on "Migrate" to start migration